Securing an External Function¶

 For AWS, all Snowflake HTTP requests (going to the API Gateway) are signed using AWS sigv4 authentication.
 For more information about AWS sigv4 authentication, see:

 Restrict access to your API Gateway endpoints by adding a resource policy.
-For more information, see Secure Your AWS API Gateway Proxy Service Endpoint.
+For more information, see Secure Your Amazon API Gateway Endpoint.